QUICK-GCP-LAB/Google-Cloud-Lab-Solutions/Develop with Apps Script and AppSheet Challenge Lab.md

 18. Click `Add people & apps`, select the `ATM Maintenance Tracker` app from the list, and then click `Add`.

+19. To create a new ticket, click `Open in new window` option next to All Tickets and then click `New Ticket`.

+20. Enter any information that you like in the `First Name` and `Last Name` fields.

+21. For `ATM ID`, type `ABC123`.

+22. For `Email`, use the lab email address you used to log into AppSheet.

+23. For the `Symptom` field, select `Card reader not working` from the dropdown.

+24. Select the `N` (No) option for `Resolved`.

+25. Leave the other fields as their defaults, and then click `Save`.

+26. To view your updated ticket list, type `/myissues` in the reply area, and then click enter.

-19. Return to your AppSheet tab and select `Chat apps` in the left navigation menu to open the Chat app builder.
+27. Return to your AppSheet tab and select `Chat apps` in the left navigation menu to open the Chat app builder.

-20. Click the `Customize` card in the Chat app editor.
+28. Click the `Customize` card in the Chat app editor.

-21. Click `+ New action`, and then select `Build my own...`
+29. Click `+ New action`, and then select `Build my own...`

-22. Click `Configure event`, and then `click Create a custom event`.
+30. Click `Configure event`, and then `click Create a custom event`.

-23. In the `Settings` panel, provide the following information:
+31. In the `Settings` panel, provide the following information:

 Event Name  | Event Type | Table
 ----------- | ---------- | ----------